What Gadgets Can You Charge With a Powermat Wireless Charger?

 Palm: Use micro-USB tip (protected).

-Bluetooth Headset: Use micro-USB tip (protected).
+Bluetooth Headset: Use a micro-USB tip (protected).

 HTC: Use mini-USB tip (protected).